 I'm making abuelo's arroz con gandules.
+The person who insipred the idea kinda reminds me of abuelo actually.

-For the Chefs' Competition?
+You're making arroz con gandules for the Chefs' Competition?

 Yes.
 And I'm thinking of doing mofongo paired with a roast.
 Pastelón as a fun play on lasagna.
 All fresh ingredients!
 I don't think I have time for black beans at this point.
 But defiantly tostones.
 I mean, not till I get there.
 I don't want them to get soggy, obviously.